lucacarniato/ObjectOrientedFortran/README.md

 With careful choices on how the data is allocated and accessed in time-consuming loops, the overhead is minimal.

-The model class only depends on interfaces and not on complex concrete modules (with data or function implementations), effectivly implementing the inversion of control principle.
+The model class only depends on interfaces and not on complex concrete modules (with data or function implementations), effectively implementing the inversion of control principle.
 For large projects this avoids long compilation times and reduces the coupling between modules and functions.

-Add abstract factories
+TODO: Add abstract factories